hoothin/PagetualGuide/docs/rules/delay.md

 # delay
->The javaScript code to delay next action until return true, use this prop to get complete page elements with lazy load.
+>JavaScript that delays the next action until it returns true.
+Use this to wait for lazy‑loaded content to finish.

 Example:
 --